RP1507/Capstone_44688/README.md

 # Capstone_44688
 Capstone Project for the MS Data Analytics Program

 The report was written in overleaf editor.
 You can access the report, and the latex editor with the link below.
+The final pdf copy can be found in the Module 6 folder above.

 https://www.overleaf.com/read/zgyxrgsvgnbg#cc7944